-- 5. a Student with severe behavior problems is no longer attending the University, and it is the determination of the Dean of Students or designee that a complete review of the Student's record is to be made before re-enrollment - (b) When a Student requests issuance of their transcript to another educational institution, outside agency or person, such transcript will be issued subject to the following guidelines: - 1.
-If the Dean of Students Office has placed a Service Indicatorservice indicator on the transcript of a Student, the Dean of Students or designee will review the record to determine and decide whether the transcript will be issued. - 2.
-If the transcript is issued, the transcript willwould have an overlay which states that the Student is not in good standing with the University and to contact the Dean of Students Office for additional information. - (c) Records Retention and Release Expungement of Records. - 1.
-Student conduct records will be maintained in the Dean of Students Office for a minimum of seven (7) years from through the date of the final outcome of the case.
-Student's graduation from the University.
-In cases where the Student does not graduate, the record will be maintained as long as the Student remains eligible to re-enroll. - 2.
-Student conduct records maymust be maintained for longer than seven (7)

-yearsperiods of time or permanently if athe Student was separated or blocked from enrollment, if a student was separated from found responsible for a significant violation of the University, if a student Student Honor Code, has a Service Indicator hold or a transcript an overlay, or wherein situations that may result in future litigation is imminent or ongoing.
+- 5. A Student failed to complete required Sanctions by the assigned deadline. - 6.
+A Student had a degree revoked or withdrawn pending final resolution of an allegation(s) and completion of any issued sanctions. - (b) When a Student requests issuance of their transcript to another educational institution, outside agency or person, such transcript will be issued subject to the following guidelines: - 1.
+If the Dean of Students Office has placed a Service Indicator on the transcript of a Student, the Dean of Students or designee will review the record to determine whether the transcript will be issued. - 2.
+If the transcript is issued, the transcript will have an overlay which states that the Student is not in good standing with the University and to contact the Dean of Students Office for additional information. - (c) Records Retention and Release of Records. - 1.
+Student conduct records will be maintained in the Dean of Students Office for a minimum of seven (7) years from the date of the final outcome of the case. - 2.
+Student conduct records may be maintained for longer than seven (7) years if a Student was blocked from enrollment, if a student was separated from the University, if a student has a Service Indicator or a transcript overlay, or where litigation is imminent or ongoing. - 3.
+Upon receipt of a request from a college or university, other than the University of Florida, professional school, graduate program, employer, accrediting body, or other third party for the student conduct records of a Student, after the Student provides any applicable privacy waiver, the Dean of Students or designee will provide information from records only when (1) violations resulted in a sanction of deferred suspension, suspension, or expulsion; (2) a